The Mission of the Church

 If what we’ve described above seems like a good idea to you, then let’s explore together what partnership looks like.
 Whether you’re a prospective student, a potential mentor or someone in a Fellowship Pacific congregation interested in developing leaders, we’d love to talk to you.
 We believe that if we own the responsibility for ministry leadership development together, we’ll see amazing gospel transformation in our region and beyond.

-For more details you can contact the Immerse team through Eric Fehr (604-888-7592).
+For more details you can contact the Immerse team through Kajle Radbourne (604-888-7592).
 We look forward to beginning the conversation with you!

 The deadline for applying to the Fellowship Pacific version of Immerse is the third week of May.
 Immerse Assessment days are held in the third week of June.